 Not very nutritious of course, but it’s one way to do things.
-This is not endorsed by MyPostcard you understand.
+This is not endorsed by MyPostcard. 😉

 Post fun facts #3Yummy Belgium chocolate stamps

-If we really can’t dissuade you from licking those stamps though (eewwww, seriously?), then you may as well try some tasty ones.
+If we really can’t dissuade you from licking those stamps though, then you may as well try some tasty ones.
 Although you may be a bit late off the mark.
 In 2013, 500,000 stamps were made which both smelled and tasted of chocolate.
 Three guesses who made ’em.

-Yep, Belguim, of course – who else can be so confident of their chocolate prowess?
+Yep, Belguim, of course – who else gets to be so confident of their chocolate prowess?
 It’s the country equivalent of a swagger.

 Post fun facts #4The only floating post office in the world

 It turns out Michigan is pretty small.
-I assume.
-Because what possible reason could there be to create a post office in the middle of a giant lake otherwise?
+We assume.
+Because what possible reason could there be to locate the Michigan post office in the middle of a giant lake otherwise?
 Kinda cool though, right?
 Not only does it float with its very own moving postcode, it also delivers all sorts of supplies to other boats and ships.

 A more dangerous mission than you’d imagine as it happens.
 In 2001, the captain and a crew member were killed as the boat was caught in the wake of the MT Sidsel Knutsen, a much larger boat which they were delivering to.
 The rest of the crew were saved and the boat itself was later salvaged and continued its service.